jfalkinburg/ECE383_slides/L31/slides.md

 ## Derived vs. Independent Clocks

 - Independent clocks - relationship between the clocks is unknown
-- Derived clocks
+- Derived clocks - relationship is known
-  - A clock is derived from another clock (e.g. different clock rate or phase)
+  - Clock is derived from another clock (e.g. different clock rate or phase)
-  - Relationship is known
   - Logic for the derived clock should be separated from regular logic and manually synthesized (e.g. special delay line or PLL)
-  - A system with derived clock can still be treated and analyzed as a synchronous system
+  - System with derived clock can still be treated and analyzed as a synchronous system
 - Globally Asynchronous Locally Synchronous System (GALS)
   - Partition a system into multiple clock domains
   - Design and verify subsystem in same clock domain as a synchronous system